Can a Tenant Have Someone Else Move In Without Permission?

 Many landlords also arrange a routine inspection, as it often unearths signs of new life.
 It’s extremely difficult to hide all traces of an unauthorised occupant.

-Okay, so if for whatever reason you’re less than amused by your tenant moving in an unauthorised occupant into the property, and you’re adamant on putting an end to it (I’m not here to judge, only to provide you with potential solutions), fortunately, you do have a few options.
+Okay, so if for whatever reason you’re less than amused by your tenant moving an unauthorised occupant into the property, and you’re set on putting an end to it (I’m not here to judge, only to provide potential solutions), you do have a few options.

-The reality is, your tenant has likely breached the terms of the tenancy.
+The reality is that your tenant has likely breached the terms of the tenancy.
 Generally speaking, most professionally drafted tenancy agreements include clauses that prohibit subletting and unauthorised occupants.

-For example, the tenancy agreement I use has the following clause:
+For example, the tenancy agreement I use includes the following clause:

-So you should check your tenancy agreement to determine if you have prohibitive clauses.
-If not, you probably don’t want to be using that tenancy agreement template going forward.
+You should therefore check your tenancy agreement to determine whether you have similar restrictive clauses.
+If not, it may be worth reconsidering the template you are using going forward.

-On the basis that your tenant is in breach of contract, you can inform them with a written letter, citing the relative clause(s) in the contract which has been breached, and then kindly ask the unauthorised occupant to vacate.
+On the basis that your tenant is in breach of contract, you can notify them in writing, referencing the relevant clause(s) that have been breached, and request that the unauthorised occupant vacates the property.

-Yes, in theory it sounds simple enough, but in practice it’s likely to disrupt your relationship with your original tenant.
-Obviously I couldn’t possibly comment on that, because every situation is different, and some landlords really don’t have an issue with being disliked as long as the rules are followed.
-Side note: I’m not one of those landlords; I enjoy peace and harmony.
+Yes, in theory it sounds straightforward, but in practice it may disrupt your relationship with your original tenant.
+Obviously, I cannot comment on individual outcomes, as every situation is different, and some landlords are comfortable with being unpopular as long as the rules are enforced.
+Side note: I’m not one of those landlords; I prefer peace and harmony.

-If your tenant refuses to fall in line – or even if s/he doesn’t – they are still in breach of contract.
-So you’re likely to have valid grounds to issue your tenant with a Section 8 eviction notice.
-If successful, your tenant will have to vacate, terminating the tenancy.
+If your tenant refuses to comply – or even if they don’t – they may still be in breach of the tenancy agreement.
+As a result, you may have grounds to issue a Section 8 eviction notice.
+If successful, this could lead to possession of the property and termination of the tenancy.

 If you feel out of your depth and/or would like professional and FREE legal advice, feel free to can contact my brilliant affiliate partner LegalforLandlords.co.uk (who also happen to be one of the most reputable legal service providers for UK landlords).
 Yup, no strings-attached, no obligations.
 If you wish to use any of their eviction services, you’re also able to get exclusive discounts.